Weichwerke-Heidrich-Software/bomnipotent_doc/content/legal-stuff/020_privacy-policy.en.md

 ### Personal information you disclose to us

+**In Short:**
-**In Short:** *We collect personal information that you provide to us.*
+*We collect personal information that you provide to us.*

 We collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.

-**Personal Information Provided by You.**  The personal information that we collect depends on the context of your interactions with us and the Services, the choices you make, and the products and features you use.
+**Personal Information Provided by You.**
+The personal information that we collect depends on the context of your interactions with us and the Services, the choices you make, and the products and features you use.
 The personal information we collect may include the following:
+* Names
 * email addresses

+**Sensitive Information.**
-**Sensitive Information.** We do not process sensitive information.
+We do not process sensitive information.

+**Appointment & Meeting Information**
+When you use our website’s booking function (via [Vyte](https://www.vyte.in)), we collect personal information you provide to schedule a meeting -- typically your name, email address, and any optional message or topic you enter.
+We also collect the date and time of the meeting.
+That booking data is also synchronized with our [Klender](https://www.klender.de/) calendar to determine availability, and to make the appointment.
+The meeting is then conducted via our self-hosted [Jitsi Meet](https://jitsi.org/) instance, hosted under [meet.wwh-soft.com](https://meet.wwh-soft.com/).
+Meeting participation metadata (e.g. join time, possibly IP addresses) may also be logged by the Jitsi system for operational, security or diagnostic purposes.
+These logs are automatically rotated and **not** evaluated systematically.

 All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.

 ## 2. HOW DO WE PROCESS YOUR INFORMATION?

+**In Short:**
-**In Short:** *We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
+*We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 We may also process your information for other purposes with your consent.*

 **We process your personal information for a variety of reasons, depending on how you interact with our Services, including:**
 * **To respond to user inquiries/offer support to users.** We may process your information to respond to your inquiries and solve any potential issues you might have with the requested service.
+* **To schedule and facilitate online meetings with users.** We may process your information to coordinate online meetings that you schedule with us.
 * **To save or protect an individual's vital interest.**  We may process your information when necessary to save or protect an individual’s vital interest, such as to prevent harm.

 ## 3. WHAT LEGAL BASES DO WE RELY ON TO PROCESS YOUR INFORMATION?

+**In Short:**
-**In Short:** *We only process your personal information when we believe it is necessary and we have a valid legal reason (i.e. legal basis) to do so under applicable law, like with your consent, to comply with laws, to provide you with services to enter into or fulfil our contractual obligations, to protect your rights, or to fulfil our legitimate business interests.*
+*We only process your personal information when we believe it is necessary and we have a valid legal reason (i.e. legal basis) to do so under applicable law, like with your consent, to comply with laws, to provide you with services to enter into or fulfil our contractual obligations, to protect your rights, or to fulfil our legitimate business interests.*

 ### If you are located in the EU or UK, this section applies to you.

 The General Data Protection Regulation (GDPR) and UK GDPR require us to explain the valid legal bases we rely on in order to process your personal information.
 As such, we may rely on the following legal bases to process your personal information:
 * **Consent.** We may process your information if you have given us permission (i.e. consent) to use your personal information for a specific purpose.
 You can withdraw your consent at any time.
 * **Performance of a Contract.** We may process your personal information when we believe it is necessary to fulfil our contractual obligations to you, including providing our Services or at your request prior to entering into a contract with you.
 * **Legal Obligations.** We may process your information where we believe it is necessary for compliance with our legal obligations, such as to cooperate with a law enforcement body or regulatory agency, exercise or defend our legal rights, or disclose your information as evidence in litigation in which we are involved.
 * **Vital Interests.** We may process your information where we believe it is necessary to protect your vital interests or the vital interests of a third party, such as situations involving potential threats to the safety of any person.

 ### If you are located in Canada, this section applies to you.

 We may process your information if you have given us specific permission (i.e. express consent) to use your personal information for a specific purpose, or in situations where your permission can be inferred (i.e. implied consent).
 You can withdraw your consent at any time.

 In some exceptional cases, we may be legally permitted under applicable law to process your information without your consent, including, for example:
 * If collection is clearly in the interests of an individual and consent cannot be obtained in a timely way